statamic/docs/content/collections/docs/forms.md

 ## Displaying submission data

-You can display any or all of the submissions of your forms on the front-end of your site using the [formsubmissions][submissions] Tag.
+You can display any or all of the submissions of your forms on the front-end of your site using the [form submissions][submissions] Tag.

 ```
 <h2>My fans have said some things you can't forget...<h2>